-September 15: "there's nothing new to report right now," Tito stated per Hoynsie's cleveland.com article. "he's still at that one point where he's not able to get out and do that ground-based stuff. he's frustrated. we all feel for him, but there's just nothing else to report."
-William Kosileski's indians.com article further included that the Indians are looking to get a second opinion, but i'm not sure if he's a day behind with that news, since Michael did just talk to other doctors on September 14, which technically is already a third opinion.😕😟😞
+September 15: "there's nothing new to report right now," Tito insisted per Hoynsie's cleveland.com article. "he's still at that one point where he's not able to get out and do that ground-based stuff. he's frustrated. we all feel for him, but there's just nothing else to report."
+William Kosileski's indians.com article further included that the Indians are looking to get a second opinion, but i'm not sure if he's a day behind with that news, since Michael did just consult with other doctors on September 14, which technically is already a third opinion.😕😟😞

 Michael was on the field with the rest of the guys for the pregame, 2017 American League Central Division Champions banner raising, however.

 |photo courtesy of Chuck Crow via The Plain Dealer|

 |photos courtesy of Dan Mendlik & Allison Farrand via TribeVibe|

 September 19: before the game against the Los Angeles Angels, Bastian announced to the twitterverse that Michael did not go on the Indians' final road trip of the year and remains in Cleveland rehabbing.